paulbaumgarten/pbaumgarten.com/igcse-compsci/term-3-project.md

 </tr>
 <tr>
     <td>Design<br>(½ lesson)</td>
     <td>Sketch screen wireframe mockups, detailing key functions and flow between screens.
-See [example](https://github.com/CMPUT301F13T11/Team11AdventureBook/wiki/User-Interface-Mockup-and-Storyboard) but only draw a maximum of 4 screens.
+See <a href="https://github.com/CMPUT301F13T11/Team11AdventureBook/wiki/User-Interface-Mockup-and-Storyboard" target="_blank">example</a> but only draw a maximum of 4 screens.
 The idea is to show what the program will look like and how it will behave.</td>
     <td>/3</td>
 </tr>
 <tr>